SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 # Objective

-As a Data Steward. you need to understand and gain insight into your data.
-After profiling and reviewing the profiling results you will be able to add a glossary term to a column in your dataset as well as rate and comment on the dataset.
+As a Data Steward, you need to understand and gain insight into your data.
+After profiling and reviewing the profiling results you will be able to add a glossary term to a column in your dataset as well as provide a rating and comment on the dataset.

 In this exercise, you will upload datasets, profile the data, rate dataset, create a relationship with data and a glossary term